-3.1 The general framework for integrated economic statistics as set out in these Guidelines is based on the fundamentals of the statistical infrastructure of a national statistical system and applies the best practices of modern business architecture.
-This general framework is applicable to statistical systems at different stages of statistical development and with centralized or decentralized models of operation.

-3.2 The general framework for integrated economic statistics is determined by its scope of integration for selected statistical domains and by the three building blocks of the statistical infrastructure for economic statistics: (a) the System of National Accounts as conceptual organizing framework for economic statistics, (b) the institutional arrangements and management culture as enabling environment for integration and (c) the statistical production process as an integrated production chain from the collection of basic data to dissemination of statistics.
-The scope and these three building blocks along with their components are introduced in the subsequent sections of this chapter.
+- 3.1 The general framework for integrated economic statistics as set out in the present guidelines is based on the fundamentals of the statistical infrastructure of a national statistical system and applies the best practices of modern business architecture.
+The general framework is applicable to statistical systems at different stages of statistical development that may have centralized or decentralized models of operation. - 3.2 The general framework for integrated economic statistics is determined by its scope of integration for selected statistical domains and by the three building blocks of the statistical infrastructure for economic statistics: (a) the SNA as a conceptual organizing framework for economic statistics, (b) the institutional arrangements and management culture as an enabling environment for integration and (c) the statistical production process as an integrated production chain from the collection of basic data to the dissemination of statistics.
+The scope of integration and the three building blocks, along with their components, are introduced in the subsequent sections of the present chapter.